SkillsFundingAgency/das-providerevents/src/collections/DeployDataLock/Readme.txt

  2.3 ILR Collection Year:
   - key: YearOfCollection
   - value: 4 characters long string representing the academic year of the ILR connection: 1617, 1718, etc.
+ 2.4 Events Source:
+  - key: DataLockEventsSource
+  - value: one of the following is valid: Submission, PeriodEnd.

 -------------------------------------------------------------------------------------
 3. Expected data set keys / properties in the manifest that runs the component